AdaCore/training_material/courses/toolchain/elaboration.rst

    If global value is set in body elaboration, without elaborate body it's possible to reference global value before it has been set

 --------------------
-`Pragma Elaborate`
+`pragma Elaborate`
 --------------------

-* :ada:`Pragma Elaborate` forces the elaboration of a dependency body
+* :ada:`pragma Elaborate` forces the elaboration of a dependency body
 * It does not force the elaboration of transitive dependencies

 .. code:: Ada